Nina Juretic, Mario Stipetic

 AirMeasure is an interesting app, just looking at its demo is mesmerizing.
 It is essentially a digital ruler, but a really fancy one.
 AirMeasure is used by pointing your device and following the simple guidance you start measuring.
 The best part of Measure Kit is that it doesn’t just measure straight lines but tricky parts as well, like corners and edges.

 The app is free and is currently in version 1.8.
-The user feedback is very positive with 4.5 rating.
+The user feedback is very positive with a 4.5 rating.

 An amazing app with raving reviews on iTunes.
 Magic plan is used to create and edit floor plans, complete job estimates, view space in 3D, plan DIY projects, or furnish a home.
 Their users are can be everyone, from real estate agents, architects, home inspectors, interior designers, small businesses, furniture retailers or do-it-yourselfers.